Raj-Sanjay-Shah/Twignet/README.md

 Fast GCN, which is inductive in nature

 ## Requirements
--pip3 install -r requirements.txt
+1. pip3 install -r requirements.txt
--download bert pre_trained models from [https://drive.google.com/drive/folders/1rZmeT5SCCLe7UH6SScXj7aaN_f8TD8gs?usp=sharing] and store into the folder '../BERT/'
+2. download bert pre_trained models from [https://drive.google.com/drive/folders/1rZmeT5SCCLe7UH6SScXj7aaN_f8TD8gs?usp=sharing] and store into the folder '../BERT/'
-	finetuned_BERT_epoch_1.model
+	_finetuned_BERT_epoch_1.model
-	finetuned_BERT_epoch_2.model
+	_finetuned_BERT_epoch_2.model
-	finetuned_BERT_epoch_3.model
+	_finetuned_BERT_epoch_3.model

 ## Steps to run the code:
--Install all the requirements in the file requirements.txt by using the above code.
+1. Install all the requirements in the file requirements.txt by using the above code.
--python run.py
+2. python run.py
--run.py has commands to run 6 python files:
+3. run.py has commands to run 6 python files:
-	1. preprocess.py: file to change for any new data and preprocess the tweets.
+	_preprocess.py: file to change for any new data and preprocess the tweets.
-	2. BERT_evaluate.py: file to generate BERT embeddings from a pre-trained and finetuned model.
+	_BERT_evaluate.py: file to generate BERT embeddings from a pre-trained and finetuned model.
-	3. prepare_data.py: prepare data for graph convolutional neural networks.
+	_prepare_data.py: prepare data for graph convolutional neural networks.
-	4. build_graph.py: build a text graph.
+	_build_graph.py: build a text graph.
-	5. gcn_train.py: train GCN and generate embeddings.
+	_gcn_train.py: train GCN and generate embeddings.
-	6. mlp_twignet.py: run mlp on the concatenated and generated embeddings.
+	_mlp_twignet.py: run mlp on the concatenated and generated embeddings.

 ## Code to be added:
 1. BERT_train.py: File to train BERT
 2. GCN_evaluate.py: Have a pre-generated adjacency and feature matrix for the train set in GCN and write code to use the additional actual data to enlarge the graph as needed without recreating the original graph for the nodes in the training set.